The Problem: Equine Distress

 The Solution: NIGHTWATCH®

-NIGHTWATCH® is the World's first smart halter™ (optional safety collar) designed to alert you via text, phone call, and email at the early signs of danger/distress in your horse, such as colic, being cast, and foaling.
+NIGHTWATCH® is the World's first smart halter™ designed to alert you via text, phone call, and email at the early signs of danger/distress in your horse, such as colic, being cast, and foaling.

-This revolutionary IoT-enabled device (US patent no. 9,629,340) monitors real-time data on your horse’s vital signs and behaviors, works across 3G/cellular and WiFi networks, offers GPS tracking, and leverages artificial intelligence/machine learning to adapt to your horse over time for maximum precision and benefit.
-All electronics (eg, sensors, microprocessors, transceivers, batteries) is non-invasively embedded within the padded leather crown of each halter/collar making NIGHTWATCH® safe and comfortable for long-term use in a variety of conditions.
+This revolutionary IoT-enabled device (US patent nos.
+9,629,340, 9,894,885, 10,154,655) monitors real-time data on your horse’s vital signs and behaviors, works across 3G/cellular and WiFi networks, offers GPS tracking, and leverages artificial intelligence/machine learning to adapt to your horse over time for maximum precision and benefit.
+All electronics (eg, sensors, microprocessors, transceivers, batteries) are non-invasively embedded within the padded leather crown of each halter making NIGHTWATCH® safe and comfortable for long-term use in a variety of conditions.
 Access to real-time insight and historical information, including your horse's EDI® score, is available on-demand 24/7 from any smartphone, tablet, or computer.

 How do I know if my horse is in distress?